 Very few supplements and herbs have been subjected to scientific trials to determine their efficacy, especially in animals.
 Indeed, much of the information about the use of supplements comes from anecdotal or testimonial evidence (someone tells you about their personal experience or about another patient who showed some benefit when taking the product).
 Supplements are also often used because of their effects in humans or laboratory research.
 Although this information may be of help, it is incomplete, and may not give a realistic indication of potential benefits to your pet.

-With respect to geriatric pets, enhanced appearance (especially of the skin and coat) improvement in mobility, and increased activity levels are all common outcomes observed through the use of supplements.
-There may even be an observable dose-related response, where improvements are noticed when a supplement is given, and declines noticed when it is not.
+With respect to geriatric pets, enhanced appearance (especially of the skin and coat), improved mobility, and increased activity levels are all beneficial outcomes potentially observed through the use of supplements.
+There may even be an observable dose-related response, where improvements are noticed when a supplement is given, but then diminish when the supplement is discontinued.
 In these situations, the benefits of the supplement become obvious to both owner and veterinarian.

-In other cases, it may be more difficult to perceive a benefit, especially if supplements are given to a patient in conjunction with other supplements or lifestyle changes.
-In these cases, it can be difficult to sort out exactly what effects can be truly attributed to the supplement, and what may be attributable to other factors, especially if they were made simultaneously.
+In other cases, it may be more difficult to perceive a benefit, especially if supplements are given to a patient in conjunction with other treatments or lifestyle changes.
+It can be difficult to sort out exactly what effects can be truly attributed to the supplement and what may be attributable to other factors, especially if they were made simultaneously.
 For example, if a patient starts to take supplement Y, changes their diet to include a higher level of unprocessed food, and starts an exercise program, the observed changes may be due to any one of the factors, to a combination of all three, or even to a placebo effect.